Feeling Trapped by a Job Bond in India: Is It Legal to Leave Without Paying?

 vineet55

-Hi, I joined an organization in February, and there they made me sign a bond that I can't leave the organization for 2 years.
+Hi, I joined an organization in February, and they made me sign a bond stating that I can't leave the organization for 2 years.
 If I leave before 2 years, I have to pay 2 lakhs Indian Rupees to the organization.
 Now, my question is, is this bond legal in India?
 Can the company take any legal action if I leave the organization without paying before the bond's duration ends?

 I am asking this because the work culture there is very bad, and they are exploiting us.
 We are helpless because of the bond.
 But now, I can't continue this way.
 Please share if you know anything in this regard.